JaroslavTulach/talk2compiler/README.md

 The most interesting phase is *Graal Graphs/Before phase Lowering* - it contains all the Graal optimizations, yet the vertexes still resemble bytecode instructions and are OS architecture neutral.

+## Exploring the Compilations

+Try to add field into `Main` class called `warmWelcome`.
+Use different message format when it is `true` and different when it is `false`.
+When you look at the graph you shall see the load of the field value and `if` vertex.

+Try to make the field `final`.
+The load and `if` disappears.
+Remove the `final` modifier and annotate the field as `@CompilationFinal`.
+The result is the same.
+Modify the value of the field (in the `Main.execute` method), but don't forget to call `CompilerDirectives.transferToInterpreterAndInvalidate()` to tell the compiler to recompile.

+Rather than using these primitive operations, consider using profiles like `ConditionProfile.createBinaryProfile()`.
+Profiles are built with the above primitives, yet they are easier to use.